pinterest/gestalt/rfcs/rfcs/2023-07-globalEventsHandlersProvider-providerAuxData/README.md

 ```

 GlobalEventsHandlerProvider shares default logic across components, unidirectionally: parent to child.
-To make more versatile this API and be able to provide some custom data to the logic, for instance, to be able to log specific data about the component being interacted with, we are adding a new prop \`providerAuxData\`.
-Interactive events handlers exposed in GlobalEventsHandlerProvider have all access to the \`providerAuxData\` object.
+To make more versatile this API and be able to provide some custom data to the logic, for instance, to be able to log specific data about the component being interacted with, we are adding a new prop `providerAuxData`.
+Interactive events handlers exposed in GlobalEventsHandlerProvider have access to the `providerAuxData` object.

 ```javascript
 <Button providerAuxData={{ name: "apply-button", surface: "advertiser-tools"}}>